JaimeGensler/thyseus/README.md

 ## Quick API Example:

-_This is an "quick & dirty" example to showcase the API - real docs and a better quickstart guide are in the works!_
+_This is a quick example to showcase the API - real docs and a better quickstart guide are in the works!
+For now, if you'd like to read about features, the [changelog](./CHANGELOG.md) is kept up-to-date and is probably the best place to find them._

 To get started, define a component: